 The horizontal datum describes the starting point used for positioning objects on the surface of the earth.
-Explanation of horizontal datum charts is available in Chart 1 Symbols, Abbreviations and Terms Used on Charts.
+An explanation of horizontal datum charts is available in Canadian Chart 1 - Symbols, Abbreviations and Terms.

-The source classification diagram note identifies where data on the chart has come from and how old it is.
+The sources note identifies where data on the chart has come from and how old it is.

 Symbol reference note

 The symbol reference note is the last note in the title block.
-It refers you to Chart 1 Symbols, Abbreviations and Terms Used on Charts.
+It refers you to the Canadian Chart 1 - Symbols, Abbreviations and Terms.

 A bar scale is a graphic scale represented by a line or a bar that is subdivided into nautical: